New Orleans, Louisiana: Boy and the Boot Statue

 - Directions:

 - At the Fair Grounds Race Course.
 I-610 exit at St. Bernard Ave. and turn right.
 Turn right at Gentilly Blvd; Fair Grounds is about a half-mile mile ahead on the right.
-The Boy stands between the enclosed grandstand and the track, so you have to pay to get in to see him.
+Park in the lot, then walk outside between the enclosed grandstand and the track.
+The statue is at the far (west) end of the grandstand.

 - Admission: